Offsetdata/OD-Docs/chrome-extension/usage.md

 # Usage

-## OffsetData Chrome Extension 0.0.2 (Beta)
+## Offsetdata Chrome Extension 0.0.2 (Beta)

 ### Introduction

-The OffsetData Chrome Extension is a powerful tool for managing web3 data on various blockchain networks.
+The Offsetdata Chrome Extension is a powerful tool for managing web3 data on various blockchain networks.
 This documentation provides an overview of the extension's features and usage instructions.

 ### Installation

-To install the OffsetData Chrome Extension, follow these steps or refer to [installation.md](installation.md "mention"):
+To install the Offsetdata Chrome Extension, follow these steps or refer to [installation.md](installation.md "mention"):

 1. Open the Chrome browser on your computer.
-2. Go to the [OffsetData Web3 Data Management](https://chrome.google.com/webstore/detail/offsetdata-web3-data-mana/mleenidgghahbdmlahmkkbmeenbgnaec) page on the Chrome Web Store.
+2. Go to the [Offsetdata Web3 Data Management](https://chrome.google.com/webstore/detail/offsetdata-web3-data-mana/mleenidgghahbdmlahmkkbmeenbgnaec) page on the Chrome Web Store.
 3. Click on the "Add to Chrome" button.
 4. A confirmation dialog will appear.
 Click on "Add extension" to proceed with the installation.
 5. The extension will be installed and added to your Chrome browser.